epfl-cs358/2025fa-SLAMaleykoum/README.md

 **Step 4: Mount the ESP Boards**
 - Place ESP1 and ESP2 onto the platform.
-- ⚠️ Important: mount both facing **upwards** so their LEDs are visible — this makes debugging much easier.
+- ⚠️ Important: mount both facing **upwards** so their LEDs are visible; this makes debugging much easier.
 - Our current ESP1 faces down, which hides the LEDs and complicates troubleshooting.

 **Step 5: Ultrasonic Sensor Mount**